ordina-jworks/ordina-jworks.github.io/_posts/2017-10-20-Ordina-Architecture-Kata.md

 In the decision stage, we take a decision.
 4. Act: Act on your decision, implement.

-An exercise that can help you in the different stages, is to start with some bullet points and then write these out explicitely.
+An exercise that can help you in the different stages, is to start with some bullet points and then writing them out explicitly.
 Comparing the full text with the bullet points, will often be very insightful.

 To reach consensus when taking decisions, share these with customers, peers, ... and verify if they share your ideas.